The Focus on Forestry sessions for 2016 are shown below.

 Presenter: Jim Freed, Emeritus Natural Resources Professor, Washington State University

-Specialty forestry products (also called nontraditional f orestry products) are opportunities to realize a return on forested lands and forested riparian buffers while waiting for trees to grow or on lands providing ecological services not for timber harvest.
+Specialty forestry products (also called nontraditional f orestry products) are opportunities to realize a return on forested lands and forested ripari an buffers while waiting for trees to grow or on lands providing ecological services not for timber h arvest.
+Learn opportunities from management techniques for forest products to finding ma rkets and sellers.
+An Introduction to five major areas of Specialty Forest Products: Florals and greenery, Native Plants, Medicinals , Mushrooms and Wild Edibles.
+The goal of the talk is to provide forest landowners with new opportunities to help their lands become economically v iable.
+Participants will be provided with connections and resources to further designing a diversif ied economic management strategy for their forests.
+Specialty forestry products (also called nontraditional forestry products) are opportunities to realize a return on forested lands and forested riparian buffers while waiting for trees to grow or on lands providing ecological services not for timber harvest.
 Learn opportunities from management techniques for forest products to finding markets and sellers.
 An Introduction to five major areas of Specialty Forest Products: Florals and greenery, Native Plants, Medicinals, Mushrooms and Wild Edibles.
 The goal of the talk is to provide forest landowners with new opportunities to help their lands become economically viable.
 Participants will be provided with connections and resources to further designing a diversified economic management strategy for their forests.

 |3:00 p.m.||Sustainable Systems and Landowners

-Presenters: Josh Meek, Technical Assistance Forester, Washington State Dept. of Natural Resources; Boyd Norton, Northwest Washington Landowner Assistance Forester, Washington State Dep.
+Presenter: Josh Meek, Technical Assistance Forester, Washington State Dep.
+Of Natural Resources Boyd Norton, Northwest Washington Landowner Assistance Forester, Washington State Dep.
 Of Natural Resources

 Small forest landowners receive advice in developing a plan for forest health, understanding their objectives in forest management decisions, and wading through regulations.
 A common barrier to development of a successful management plan is understanding